-Penn researcher looks at infertility's impact on womenJune 18th, 2012 in Obstetrics & gynaecology
+Penn researcher looks at infertility's impact on womenJune 18, 2012 By Jill DiSanto in Medicine & Health / Obstetrics & gynaecology

 (Medical Xpress) -- For a woman who is unable to bear children, the pain of infertility extends far into her everyday life and can impact her relationships with family and friends for years.